The Right Reverend Barbara C. Harris, 1930-2020

 Barbara Harris became the first female bishop in the Episcopal Church shortly after the Lambeth Conference, the once-a-decade meeting of international Anglican leaders, resolved in 1988 that ordination of women as bishops was the prerogative of each autonomous province of the Communion.
 Elected later that year to the position of Bishop Suffragan of Massachusetts, she defeated four other candidates, including one other female priest.
 Her election was controversial, causing some conservative priests to break ties with the Church.
 Protests ensued.
 Determined not to allow the controversy to interfere with her duties as Bishop, Harris stood up to the challenges brought on by her new position.

 Bishop Harris has been active in professional and community organizations, as well as in national church service.
 She has served as a member of the Union of Black Episcopalians and as a past president of the Episcopal Urban Caucus.
 As a representative of the Episcopal Church, she was on the board of the Prisoner Visitation and Support Committee and a member of the Episcopal Church’s Standing Commission on Anglican and International Peace with Justice Concerns.
 Harris is also a past vice president of Episcopal City Mission in Boston, which funds and supports programs on behalf of the urban poor.

 Harris officially retired in November of 2002 and began serving as an assisting bishop in the Diocese of Washington (D.C.) in the summer of 2003.
+Bishop Harris died at the age of 89 on March 13, 2020 in Lincoln, Massachusetts.
 [Sources]